RUTHURESH/RUTHURESH/README.md

 - 👋 Hi, I’m @RUTHURESH
-- 👀 I’m interested in AI Projects
+- 👀 I’m interested in, wait.... could be anything I guess
-- 🌱 I’m currently learning some basic aspects of digital capabiliities
-- 💞️ I’m looking to collaborate with some cool, like minded people to get some inspiration on my projects.
+- 💞️ I’m looking to collaborate with some like minded people to work on cool projects.
-- 📫 How to reach me on ;
+- 📫 How to reach me on : ruthuresh10@gmail.com
-     Gmail -- ruthuresh10@gmail.com ,
-      insta -- rock_n_roll_3049
+      That's It :) Bye Bye.....

 <!---
 RUTHURESH/RUTHURESH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.